micropython/micropython/docs/library/index.rst

 =====================

-This chapter describes modules (function and class libraries) which are built into MicroPython.
+This chapter describes modules (function and class libraries) which are built into MicroPython and CircuitPython.
 There are a few categories of modules:

 * Modules which implement a subset of standard Python functionality and are not intended to be extended by the user.